How Much Does Skylight Installation Cost in 2026?

 Best for:

-- Closets, hallways, and small bathrooms
+- Closets, hallways, laundry rooms, and small bathrooms

-- Rooms where a traditional skylight will not fit
+- Rooms where a traditional skylight will not fit or is too expensive

 Electric Venting Skylights: $2,000-$4,500 Installed